Suzuki Bunjirō

 1887 Mr Bungero aged 40 with Mr Itchie aged 27 departed Melbourne for Adelaide

-1888 Clark’s All Star Novelty Company in Ballarat to October with Wirth’s Circus in Melbourne
+1888 Clark’s All Star Novelty Company in Ballarat to October with Wirth’s Circus in Melbourne (no evidence?)

 1903 died aged 80 in Grantham Queensland